drug-design/course/docs/chapters/molecular-similarity.md

 ### Unique Content of Each Similarity Coefficient?

-While many similarity coefficients can be defined, and indeed have been, the question arises as to whether they contain different information from each other or whether they behave similarly; in other words, whether they cluster into coefficients with very similar properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/unique-content-each-similarity-coefficient-63ebbe21'><i class='fa fa-play' aria-hidden='true'></i></button>While many similarity coefficients can be defined, and indeed have been, the question arises as to whether they contain different information from each other or whether they behave similarly; in other words, whether they cluster into coefficients with very similar properties.
 While the first step is to investigate whether or not similarity coefficients show similar behavior, we might also ask a second question: if similarity coefficients indeed show different properties, might it be advantageous to combine them?
 Both questions will be explored in the following pages.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/molecular-similarity/coef_dif_info.png){: loading=lazy }
 ### Clustering Similarity Coefficients

-In a recent work 22 similarity coefficients were analyzed with respect to their behavior, and 3 distinct clusters could be identified.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/clustering-similarity-coefficients-9c472c29'><i class='fa fa-play' aria-hidden='true'></i></button>In a recent work 22 similarity coefficients were analyzed with respect to their behavior, and 3 distinct clusters could be identified.
 This may suggest that many of them were redundant.
 A graphic representation of the correlation between descriptors is visualized below (the smaller the distance, the higher the correlation between the descriptors).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer